 Niagara Falls State Park in winter is a peaceful paradise, with fewer crowds and frozen landscapes making for an unforgettable trip.
 With trees doused in snowy sparkles and chunks of ice floating over the falls, seeing Niagra at this time of year is quite unlike any other.
-Some parts of the waterfall even appear to be frozen which make for incredible photographic opportunities.
+Some parts of the waterfall even appear to be frozen, which makes for incredible photographic opportunities.

 The Blue Mountains

-The Blue Mountains in Ontario are a real winter playground that allow you to enjoy snow-filled days on the slopes with skiing, sledding, snow-shoeing and caving all on the cards!
-With expansive snowy landscapes, miles of ski runs, luxurious accommodation, sumptuous spas and endless outdoor activities you can enjoy an epic vacation in one location.
+The Blue Mountains in Ontario are a real winter playground that allows you to enjoy snow-filled days on the slopes with skiing, sledding, snow-shoeing, and caving all on the cards!
+With expansive snowy landscapes, miles of ski runs, luxurious accommodations, sumptuous spas, and endless outdoor activities, you can enjoy an epic vacation in one location.

 Bon Echo Loop

-For another amazing outdoor activity, try snow-mobiling along the Bon Echo Loop in Provincial Park.
-The snowmobile route takes you through some untouched landscapes giving you the chance to witness the magical winter forest in your own time.
-The loop is over 200km long so you can really make a day of it, stopping off for food and photos along the way.
+For another amazing outdoor activity, try snowmobiling along the Bon Echo Loop in Provincial Park.
+The snowmobile route takes you through some untouched landscapes giving you a chance to witness the magical winter forest in your own time.
+The loop is over 200km long, so you can really make a day of it, stopping off for food and photos along the way.